Broadening World Views of Students

 Dozens of newly produced episodes are in the works.
-The first episode in the Seen By Me video series is “World Heritage Sites – Middle East.”
+The first episode is “World Heritage Sites – Middle East.”
+(Click here)

-Students are encouraged to document and share their own observations on social media, using the hashtag #SeenByMe... and with ProjectExplorer’s current audience of nearly 6 million students, we’re in for an exciting, engaging and eye-opening online adventure!
+Students are encouraged to document their own observations on social media, using the hashtag #SeenByMe.
+And with ProjectExplorer’s current audience of nearly 6 million students, they’re in for an exciting, engaging and eye-opening online adventure!